Safety before Climbing in Grimeton

 Prepare well for the climbing.

-Be aware of the fact that it is often windier and colder at the top of the tower than at the bottom.
-Comfortable and tough clothes suitable for the current weather are therefore recommended, based on the layering principle.
-Helmets, safety harnesses and gloves are provided.
-You are allowed to wear your own gloves if you want.
-Wear comfortable shoes with firm/hard soles that grip well.
-Avoid shoes with flat or slippery soles, such as sneakers.
-Instead, choose sports shoes, trekking shoes or hiking boots.
-If you choose to wear shorts, remember to use long shorts that cover your knees.
-Before arriving for your climb, it’s a good idea to have a big breakfast and drink some water.
+Keep in mind that it’s often windier and colder at the very top of the tower.
+Therefore, comfortable and durable clothing suitable for the weather is recommended, following the layering principle.
+Helmets, safety harnesses, and gloves are provided on-site.
+You’re welcome to bring your own gloves if you prefer.
+Wear comfortable shoes with firm/hard soles that provide good grip.
+Avoid shoes with flat or smooth soles, such as sneakers.
+Instead, choose gym shoes, trekking or hiking shoes.
+Before arriving for your climb, it’s good to have eaten a hearty breakfast and drunk water.

 3.